Supportive Professional Staff Position Administration: Internal Promotion/Reassignment

 Affirmation Process: An internal candidate must possess adequate qualifications for the position in question.
 An assessment of the qualifications and suitability of an internal candidate shall be conducted, including evaluation by the immediate hiring supervisor, and all higher direct supervisory levels, culminating in recommendation of the divisional vice president.
 Input from specific positions or administrative units reporting to the position in question shall be sought and considered in the process.

 In accordance with Board Regulation II.A.5., qualified internal candidates may be assigned to new or vacant positions pursuant to the following procedures:

-- A new or vacant position is defined as any position for which a Position Request Form Faculty (PRF) document is required.
+1. A new or vacant position is defined as any position for which a Request for Permission to Employ Faculty (RPEF) document is required.
 The hiring supervisor may evaluate the status of any internal candidates who are identified prior to the initiation of standard external search procedures.
 In reviewing this status, the hiring supervisor must determine the scope of employee eligibility and level of internal mobility appropriate for the affected position.
 For purposes of this evaluation, updated job descriptions are required.

 Approved by Senior Cabinet, March 25, 1997

 - Marketing & Communication